Skip to main content

 About the School

-We prepare students to face the complex challenges confronting journalists in print, broadcast and online media, and teach critical professional and research skills valuable in any career.
+We prepare students to face the complex challenges confronting our industry, and teach critical professional and research skills valuable in any career.

 Experienced Faculty

-Faculty members have significant professional experience from working at The New York Times, the BBC, television news stations, and through Pulitzer-Prize winning investigative reporting career projects.
+Faculty members have significant professional experience from working at The New York Times, the BBC, Pew Research Center and television news stations.

 Training Future Journalists

-The school has a strong tradition of teaching journalists the fundamentals that will help them succeed in any career, whether print, broadcast, or online.
-Students are taught how to gather information, critically analyze it, and communicate it effectively, accurately, and ethically.
-We are one of the few programs to require every student to take courses in ethics, public affairs reporting, and media publication to apply skills in the real world.
+The school has a strong tradition of teaching communicators the fundamentals that will help them succeed in any career.
+Students are taught how to gather information, critically analyze it and communicate it effectively, accurately and ethically.
+We are one of the few programs to require every student to take courses in public affairs reporting.
 Students also are trained in the latest technology they need to succeed in an ever-changing digital media environment.

 Alumni Success